Excel Split Tool – Divide Local Spreadsheet into Files in 30+ Formats

 - Department Data Distribution: Split a unified workbook containing data from multiple departments into department‑specific files.

-- Regional Report Distribution: Split national sales statements into separate regional reporting files by region.
+- Regional Report Distribution: Split national sales statements into separate regional reporting files.

-- Customer Data Masking Distribution: Splitting a workbook containing sensitive information into a deduced customer view file.
+- Customer Data Masking Distribution: Split a workbook containing sensitive information into a deduced customer‑view file.

 - Periodic Report Splitting: Automatically split summary reports into weekly or daily reports on a monthly basis.

-- Templated Splitting: Splitting data files into standardized output files based on predefined templates.
+- Templated Splitting: Split data files into standardized output files based on predefined templates.

-- Data Source Preprocessing: Split the Excel file into a standardized CSV file before loading the data into the database.
+- Data Source Preprocessing: Split the Excel file into a standardized CSV file before loading the data into a database.

-- API Data Preparation: Splitting large datasets into smaller chunks suitable for API transfer.
+- API Data Preparation: Split large datasets into smaller chunks suitable for API transfer.

 Why should you use the Split Spreadsheet API?